-The first is our “early admission” path.
-This path is designed for high achieving high school students who seek an expedited path to the professional program.
-Students are selected for this path based on their academic credentials (including high school grade point averages and ACT or SAT scores) at the time they apply to NDSU.
-Preference is given to North Dakota residents.
-Students are evaluated during the summer before they enroll at NDSU as first year students, and will be offered admission to this path on or before July 15 of that year.
-Once accepted on this admission path, students must attend NDSU for the entire six-year program.
-The first year entails standard pre-professional studies.
-At the conclusion of the first year, students who maintain academic and professional requirements transition into a five-year professional program.
-During the first year in the professional program, students complete all remaining pre-professional requirements, including an expedited set of courses that prepare them for the final four years of the professional program.
-Students also complete the Pharmacy College Admissions Test (PCAT) and an on-site interview.
-Transition into the final four years of the professional program is guaranteed as long as students meet all academic and professional requirements.
-Students accepted into the “early admissions” path, but who fail to meet all academic and professional requirements, are encouraged to apply to the professional program through the second path described below.
+The Early Admissions Pathway (EAP) Program is designed for high achieving high school students who seek an expedited path to the professional program.
+Students are selected for this path based on their academic credentials (including high school grade point averages and ACT or SAT scores) at the time they apply.
+Preference is given to North Dakota residents and.
+Students are evaluated during the spring before they enroll at NDSU as first year students.
+To be considered, students must be admitted to NDSU and must complete the Early Admissions Pathway (EAP) application along with all the required application fees by February 1st.
+Students who apply by the deadline will be notified by March 1.
+If offered conditional acceptance into NDSU's EAP Program, an additional $125.00 NON-REFUNDABLE fee is required to save the student’s spot in the program.
+Accepted students will then enter into the EAP pre-professional curriculum which includes an expedited set of courses that prepares them for the professional program.
+During their second pre-pharmacy year, students will complete a supplemental application on PharmCAS.
+To satisfy ACPE accreditation requirements, students also complete the Pharmacy College Admissions Test (PCAT) and an on-site interview.
+Transition into the final four years of the professional program is guaranteed as long as students meet all academic and professional requirements as specified by the College of Health Professions at the time of admission and in the conditional admission letter for the early admission path.
+Students accepted into the “Early Admissions” path, but who fail to meet all academic and professional requirements, are encouraged to apply to the professional program through our traditional path.

-The second path is our “traditional” path.
-Prepharmacy students (including transfer students) typically apply for admission to the four-year professional program during the second (or in some cases the third) pre-pharmacy year.
-Students are selected based upon successful pre-pharmacy academic performance.
+The second path is the “traditional” path.
+Pre-pharmacy students (including transfer students) typically apply for admission to the four-year professional program during the second (or in some cases the third) pre-pharmacy year.
+Students are selected based on academic performance in pre-pharmacy courses.
 Preference is given to North Dakota residents and students who attend NDSU.
 A cumulative grade point average of 3.0 (4.0 = A) or above is required before an applicant will be evaluated for admission to the professional program.
-The actual admission cutoff is much higher.
-The Pharmacy College Admission Test (PCAT) is an admission requirement.
-Students must take the PCAT during the July or September testing dates.
-An on-site interview is part of the admission process for the professional program.
+The actual admission cutoff typically can be is much higher.
+The Pharmacy College Admission Test (PCAT) is an admission requirement, as is an on-site interview.
 Supplemental applications are due on or before December 31 for subsequent fall semester admission.
 Supplemental applications are submitted online directly to the Pharmacy Admissions Committee.
-A nonrefundable $100.00 application fee must accompany the supplemental application.
+A nonrefundable $125.00 application fee must accompany the supplemental application.

 Please note this is a sample plan of study and not an official curriculum.
 Actual student schedules for each semester will vary depending on start year, education goals, applicable transfer credit, and course availability.
 Students are encouraged to work with their academic advisor on a regular basis to review degree progress and customize an individual plan of study.